 When was the last time you actually sat down and talked about your company’s knowledge management (KM) strategy?
 KM used to be something that ran in the background.
 Technology, though, has made it possible to capture, identify, and distribute company information quicker and more efficiently than ever.
-Success results when well-trained employees have access to a great knowledge management system (KMS) and know what to do with it.
+Success results when well-trained employees have access to great knowledge management software (KMS) and know what to do with it.

 Here are 7 simple tips to implement into your knowledge management strategy that you and your staff can actually use.

 How many times have you had to wade through a sea of information just to find the document or snippet of knowledge you’re looking for?
 It happens all too often when organizations grow, but the solution is simple—segmentation.